-14.2 Fair Values
+13.2 Fair Values

-The carrying values of cash and cash equivalents, amounts receivable (excluding GST), reclamation bonds, marketable securities and trade and other accounts payable approximate fair values due to their short-term to maturity nature or the ability to readily convert to cash.
+The carrying values of cash and cash equivalents, goods and service taxes receivable, mineral exploration tax credits receivable, marketable securities and trade and other accounts payable approximate fair values due to their short-term to maturity nature or the ability to readily convert to cash.

 Assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-All financial instruments are classified as Level 1 items.
+As at April 30, 2015 the fair value of the Company's financial instruments approximate their carrying value due to their short term nature.
+All financial instruments are all classified as Level 1 items.